diggerwoo/libocli/doc/Wrapped Readline.md

 This section lists Libocli's command line control interfaces.
 Most of the functions are named with the ocli_rl_ prefix, and appear in main() of [democli.c](../example/democli.c).

-1. Initialize GNU Readline and Libocli runtime environments, and save current terminal settings.
+1. Initialize GNU Readline and Libocli runtime environment, and save current terminal settings.
     ```c
     int ocli_rl_init(void);
     ```